Miss Sadie Thompson: Production

 In February 1952, producer Jerry Wald announced he had the film rights to the play adaptation of Rain from producer Lester Cowan.
 Wald had a production unit at RKO with Norman Krasna and wanted to make it as a musical in color.

 In October 1953, Wald left RKO to become a vice president and executive producer at Columbia Pictures.
 He planned to personally produce two films a year and said one of these would be Rain.
 It would star Rita Hayworth, who was the biggest star at the studio.
 Harry Kleiner was assigned to write the script.
 Plans were made to shoot the film in 3-D.

 This was Hayworth's third film after her marriage to Prince Aly Khan had kept her off screen for four years.
 The public eagerly welcomed her return in two previous films Affair in Trinidad and Salome so Columbia gave Miss Sadie Thompson an "A" film budget.

 "It would give her the chance to not be glamorous", said Wald.

 3-D films had become a fad, with some 3-D films drawing huge crowds in major cities, so it was used as well.
 Exteriors were filmed on the island of Kauai, Hawaii and interiors on the Columbia lot.

 The original story of sin and redemption was sanitized to appease the Production Code and several musical numbers were inserted to spice up the tepid reworked plot.
-As with her previous films, Hayworth's singing was dubbed, this time by Jo Ann Greer.
+As with her previous films, Hayworth's singing was dubbed; as with the previous year's Affair in Trinidad, that job was assigned to Jo Ann Greer.

 In August 1953, Hayworth and Ray shot some additional romantic scenes.

 By the time of the premiere on December 23, 1953, interest in 3-D had died down considerably.
 After a two-week run, all 3-D prints were pulled.
 The film was given a national release "flat", in other words, in regular prints, minus the 3-D.

-The film was banned in some territories such as Memphis.
+The film was banned in some places, including Memphis.